-A cold frame is almost a necessity up here in chilly Zone 5 because the growing season is simply not long enough to grow plants like tomatoes, eggplants, and peppers unless they're given a headstart indoors.
+A cold frame is almost a necessity up here in chilly Zone 5 because the growing season is simply not long enough to grow warm-weather plants like tomatoes, eggplants, and peppers unless they're given a headstart indoors.
 Before they're released out into the harsh elements however, they need to be hardened off so the outdoor temps and strong sunlight isn't such a shock.
 That's where the cold frame comes in.
 Fortunately, a basic cold frame is fairly easy to build, doesn't have to cost a lot of money, and will last for many growing seasons.

 Our cold frame is meant for hardening off young seedling transplants, not for growing vegetables through the winter, so it's very basic and doesn't need to be very tall.
 The cold frame only gets used for about six weeks, then gets moved out of the way until autumn, so aesthetics were secondary to cost.

 When building a cold frame, the two lumber choices for the frame are normaly plywood or 2x lumber (2x6, 2x8, etc).
 Plywood is strong because it's made of several layers (plies) that are glued together and it comes in large sheets, but plywood needs a basic framework of 2x lumber - you can't screw the sheets of plywood together.
 It also needs the 2x frame because it doesn't have strength to hold hinge screws as 2x lumber does.
 Plywood would also need to have the edges sealed in some way to prevent the plies from separating if the edges are exposed to the weather for any length of time.